DochertyDev/Salesforce-CRM-Analytics/NHL-Project/README.md

 INSTRUCTIONS:

-1. Download the two csv files from the "Datasets" folder and import them into CRM Analytics as new datasets.
+1. Download the two csv files from the "Datasets" folder and import them into CRM Analytics as new datasets (leave the names as is, ex: Skaters 24-25).

 2. Download the json file from the "Recipes" folder and import it into a new CRM Analytics recipe.